 3-Sign Up For Best Times

 I signed up for our piano lessons so they ended when my husband was home from work.
-That way, I wouldn’t have to stress about picking kids up.
-I only need to worry about getting the kids to the lessons, and then one of us can stay home while the other one picks up.
+That way, I wouldn’t have to stress about picking kids up from.
+I only need to worry about getting the kids to the lessons, and then one of us could stay home while the other one picked up.

 4-Adjust Baby’s Schedule